taj-ny/kwin-gestures/docs/example_gestures.md

   direction: down

   actions:
-    - on: update # Unmaximize window if maximized
+    - on: begin # Unmaximize window if maximized
-      threshold: 10
       plasma_shortcut: kwin,Window Maximize
       block_other: y # Prevent the minimize window action from triggering during the same gesture

       conditions:
         - window_state: maximized

-    - on: update # Minimize window if not fullscreen and not maximized
+    - on: begin # Minimize window if not fullscreen and not maximized
-      threshold: 10
       plasma_shortcut: kwin,Window Minimize

       conditions: